Last Updated on March 14, 2023 by Dave Schoenbeck

 So many entrepreneurs I work with are stunned when I point out that they’re wasting a large portion of their marketing budget.
 The question that trips them up is this: “Specifically, who are you trying to sell to?”

 What happens next is a stuttering, one-size-fits-all description of all possible markets.
-This is so wrong and let me show you why.
+This is so wrong, and let me show you why.

 The Most Important Marketing Techniques

 The most effective marketing tactic is for the CEO to clearly define, in agonizing detail, precisely who the target audience is.
-This shouldn’t be a generic “we sell to everyone” but a clear highly granular description of the suspects.
+This shouldn’t be a generic “we sell to everyone” but a clear, highly granular description of the suspects.

 How to Identify Your Target Market

 Think about who needs your product.
-It’s not enough to say something like “men” or “teens.”
+It’s not enough to say “men” or “teens.”
 You want to be able to visualize your ideal customer.
 Maybe she’s a married woman in her mid-thirties or a young man in college.
 Who specifically has a use for your product or service?
 Who has been your most significant client base in the past?

 If you want to get the most out of your marketing investment, start with a world-class exhausting analysis of who that target market is.
 The message and the call to action offer are insignificant to the work that you do here; this is the most effective marketing approach.
 And by the way, an efficient way to save your marketing dollars is to hire me to help you figure it out.

 Identifying your target audience is the first step toward effective marketing.
 If you’re stumped, fill out my contact form to book a time with me to work on your marketing plan.